highlight/highlight/blog-content/lw5-clickhouse-performance-optimization.md

 ### Keeping Data in Wide Parts

-CPU Usage during merges can be incurred by the conversion of parts from compact to wide.
+CPU Usage during merges can also be incurred by the conversion of parts from compact to wide.
 When data is inserted compressed, it must be decompressed into the wide format for it to be merged.
 If inserting large batch sizes (100k+ rows at 10MB+ data), a table level setting that helps is using `min_rows_for_wide_part=0`, `min_bytes_for_wide_part=0` to make